jolars/slope-screening-code/README.md

 To reproduce the simulations, first run [`prepare_simulations.R`](prepare_simulations.R) to source all the necessary bits of code.
 Then run one of the `sim_*.R` files to reproduce a given simulation.
-The results from the simulations will be output to the [results folder](/folder) in this repository.
+The results from the simulations will be output to the [results folder](/results) in this repository.
 This folder is already populated with the results from the paper.

 ## Data

-[/data-raw](/data-raw) contains the code required to obtain the data files used in the experiments.
+The [data-raw folder](/data-raw) contains the code required to obtain the data files used in the experiments.
 These data-sets are, for the most part, however, already present in the </data> folder of this repository.